MicrosoftDocs/azure-docs/articles/machine-learning/how-to-auto-train-forecast.md

 # Auto-train a time-series forecast model
 [!INCLUDE [aml-applies-to-basic-enterprise-sku](../../includes/aml-applies-to-basic-enterprise-sku.md)]

-In this article, you learn how to configure and train a time-series forecasting regression model using automated machine learning in the Azure Machine Learning Python SDK.
+In this article, you learn how to configure and train a time-series forecasting regression model using automated machine learning in the [Azure Machine Learning Python SDK](https://docs.microsoft.com/python/api/overview/azure/ml/?view=azure-ml-py).

-For a low code experience, see the [Tutorial: Forecast bike share demand](tutorial-automated-ml-forecast.md) for a time-series forecasting example using automated machine learning in the [Azure Machine Learning studio](https://ml.azure.com/).
+For a low code experience, see the [Tutorial: Forecast demand with automated machine learning](tutorial-automated-ml-forecast.md) for a time-series forecasting example using automated machine learning in the [Azure Machine Learning studio](https://ml.azure.com/).

 Configuring a forecasting model is similar to setting up a standard regression model using automated machine learning, but certain configuration options and pre-processing steps exist for working with time-series data.